 You can attend all the formal Spanish classes and courses you want.
 But if you really want to master the language, your best bet is to get out and use it in everyday life.
 After all, you might as well learn Spanish in Spain while you are living there because you will hear it all around you.
 Here are a few suggestions for real Spanish immersion:

-- Find local Spanish friends to practise with, or search for Meetup groups to join in your area
+- Find local Spanish friends to practice with, or search for Meetup groups to join in your area

 - Seek our local conversation clubs via Facebook as this is a great way to practice Spanish and make new friends